department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="discharge-from-draft">Those drafted but then discharged before entering military service</button>
 <div id="discharge-from-draft" class="usa-accordion-content">

-You aren't eligible if you were ordered to report to an induction station, but you were discharged and never actually entered military service.
+You're not eligible if you were ordered to report to an induction station, but you were discharged and never actually entered military service.
 </div>
 </li>